 It is amazing how crowded the place was and the amount of cash that was put into the machines.
 It felt like the 80s, the mood was perfect and i am 100% sure the machines made enough money that day alone to justify the machines being there (by the sound of other who’s been there says it was just as busy).

-Ok so that was LaLandia in Denmark.
+Ok, so that was LaLandia in Denmark.

 And then it was one game i found in a resort far away from the other place.

-This arcade machine was the only one i had seen before in real life, a good game although getting very old and that means the 3D graphics is subpar and quite nasty to look at today.
+This arcade machine was the only one i had seen before in real life, a good game although getting very old and that means the 3D graphics are subpar and quite nasty to look at today.
 The other SEGA games from this era look a bit better in my opinion.
-This Arcade had more tear and wear compared to the rest of the machines but nothing real bad.
+This Arcade had more tear and wear compared to the rest of the machines but nothing really bad.

 So this was my little game trip, did you guys discover any Coin-Op machines this summer?.